KanijiroSakado/WavFileReader/README.md

 A simple and easy WAV file reader(loader) in C++.

 ## What You Can Do
-* Loading Mono PCM data
-* Loading Stereo PCM data
+* Loading Mono and Stereo PCM data
 * Loading data from random point in the file
-* Get WAV format information
+* Get WAV format information of the file

 ## How To Use
 1. Include `wav_file_reader.h`.